rybak/jira-gource/README.md

 JIRA tickets do not have any inherent structure similar to a codebase in a filesystem.
 Script attempts to generate a pseudo folder structure from prefixes in tickets summaries.
-For example: ticket PROJECT-42 with summary "Component: Area: implement feature" will be converted to a path "Component/Area/PROJECT-42" in the generated Gource input.
+Issue type is used to create the file extensions in the generated history.
+Different file extensions result in different colors of nodes in the Gource visualization.
+For example: "Task" ticket PROJECT-42 with summary "Component: Area: implement feature" will be converted to a path "Component/Area/PROJECT-42.Task" in the generated Gource input.

 ### Dependencies